The Causal Action in Minkowski Space and Surface Layer Integrals

 In this section we introduce the mathematical setup and recall a few constructions from~\cite{cfs}.

-\subsection{The Fermionic Projector}
+\subsection{The fermionic projector}

 We denote the points of Minkowski space by~$x,y \in \scrM$.
 In order to describe the vacuum, we consider the Dirac sea configuration of the standard model as introduced in~\cite[Chapter~5]{cfs}.
-Thus we consider the kernel of the fermionic projector \beq P(x,y) = P^N(x,y) \oplus P^C(x,y) \:, \eeq where~$P^C$ is composed of the Dirac seas of the charged leptons
+Thus we consider the kernel of the fermionic projector